ratschlab/immunopepper/docs/modes.rst

         :prog: immunopepper pepquery
         :passparser:

         This mode is a wrapper of the software `PepQuery <http://pepquery.org/index.html>`_.
-This mode allows the user to do MS/MS based validation of the kmers identified using immunopepper.
+It allows the user to do MS/MS based validation of the kmers identified using immunopepper.

         By using this mode, the user can identify matches between the kmers of interest and a specific MS/MS spectra of interest.
 This is useful to perform a validation at the peptide level.